Ferdinand Gregorovius, a German historian best known for his studies on medieval Rome, spent some days at Anzio in

 (right) detail of the decoration of the interior

-The only XVIIIth century church of Terracina is rather an unusual one; its construction started in 1733 on the site of a previous medieval church at the initiative of Confraternita della Buona Morte, a brotherhood having the purpose of helping poor families to bury their dead.
+The only XVIIIth century church of Terracina is a rather unusual one; its construction started in 1733 on the site of a previous medieval church at the initiative of Confraternita della Buona Morte, a brotherhood having the purpose of helping poor families to bury their dead.
 The members of the brotherhood wanted to have a church resembling S. Maria dell'Orazione e Morte in Via Giulia.
 However, due to lack of funds, the church was only completed in 1787 when Pope Pius VI visited Terracina; at that time the Reminders of Death which decorated it were out of fashion.

 Pope Pius VI most likely was not very pleased by the sight of Chiesa del Purgatorio and he commissioned Giuseppe Valadier a large church for the new development of the town in the plain; the church however was not built and the project was not resumed until 1830 by Antonio Sarti, who made some changes to it; SS.
 Salvatore was eventually completed in 1847.
+Sarti designed also Nuova Fabbrica del Tabacco in Rome in a similar style.

 Gregorovius completed his account of Circe's Cape by visiting San Felice.